Toni Morrison, Beloved & Trailblazing Novelist, Has Died

-Toni Morrison passed away on Monday evening at the Montefiore Medical Centre in New York.
+Toni Morrison passed away on Monday evening at the Montefiore Medical Center in New York.
 She was 88 years old.

 Best known for her 1987 novel Beloved, about a runaway slave who kills her infant daughter, and is haunted by the ramifications of her action when her child returns, Morrison's novels were revolutionary for their depiction of Black individuals in an era that often flattened them into stereotypes.